Brian Dukes

 Check out our certified professional business valuation services to discover the true value of your business, know the best time to sell, and boost your confidence during negotiations.

 We acknowledge that valuing an insurance agency can be intimidating, and you'll need all the help you can get.
-Exitwise’s online calculator can help you estimate the valuation of your private insurance company on the go.
+Exitwise’s insurance agency valuation calculator can help you estimate the valuation of your agency on the go.

 Our calculator considers your industry and sub-industry, revenue types, total yearly revenues, annual EBITDA amounts, and one-time expenses.
 Using the information you provide, it calculates your agency's value and shows revenue and EBITDA multiples.